OpenWebconcept/owc-zgw-api/docs/getting-started/clients.md

 ```

 ## Using helper functions
 The `ApiClientManager` class has some helper functions which can be accessed after initializing the class.
-These helper functions are within the `OWC\ZGW` namespace(!).
+These helper functions are within the `OWC\ZGW` namespace.

 1. `container()`: returns the internal `DI\Container` instance
 2. `resolve(string $name)`: quickly access any definition in the container